Matej-ch/tip-calculator-app/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Calculate the correct tip and total cost of the bill per person

 ### Screenshot